Ending the agreement early

 If you are extending your tenancy or going onto a periodic tenancy at the same property, please update your new tenancy agreement end date via RTA Web Services.

 As a tenant, you have responsibilities at the end of a tenancy including returning the rental property in the same condition it was at the start less fair wear and tear.
+Remember that damages caused by an approved pet are not considered fair wear and tear and are the responsibility of the tenant.
 Evidence such as your entry condition report and photos are important to avoid any disputes at the end about the property condition.
 Take the time to plan your move to get everything right, have a checklist, clean, complete your exit condition report and get your bond back quickly.